kelechi055/colorstack-ai-resume-review-discord-bot/DEPLOYMENT.md

 1. **Test the bot commands**:
    - Send `!resumehelp` in a channel where the bot has access
-   - If you're an admin, try `!stats` to see usage statistics
+   - If you're an admin, try `!resumestats` to see usage statistics

 2. **Test the resume review process**:
    - Upload a PDF resume to your forum channel